 The hotel hosts 144 guest rooms and 15 suites, many with a separate living area and loft space.
 There is also more than 20,000 square feet of meeting space, including the Starlight Ballroom and Terrace, and the two-story Tudor Ballroom with stained-glass murals by renowned designer Ronald Neill Dixon.
-Multiple dining establishments (The Town Company, Lobby Café, and Lobby Bar) are located on the main floor of the hotel, while a new music-based establishment, Nighthawk, will open in late 2021.
+Multiple dining establishments (The Town Company, Lobby Café, and Lobby Bar) are located on the main floor of the hotel, while a new music-based establishment, Nighthawk, is located in the cellar.

 Warm and bespoke, the hotel and service bridge the gap between neighbor and traveler, through a common love of the city’s spirit.
 Built on a culture of community, Hotel Kansas City is a platform that celebrates local musicians, distillers, entrepreneurs, and performers alike.
 Uncover a Kansas City adventure of your own within the walls of the hotel, and find a sense of extraordinary freedom.